The 3-Fund Portfolio in Different Account Types

 Asset allocation is the second most important decision you make (the first is deciding to invest).
 Asset allocation has to do with risk tolerance.
 It is a bit more complicated than that, but not as complicated as asset location.

 There you have it.
-You have an asset allocation efficiently located among the different accounts.
+You have an efficient asset allocation located among the different accounts.

-Believe it or not, that is 90% of what you need to know.
+Believe it or not, that is what you need to know.
 If you can tax-optimize the 3-fund portfolio, you will beat 95% of investors.

 Posted in Investments and tagged .